NebulousLabs/Sia/Consensus.md

 	+ All contracts have a non-zero payout
 	+ All storage proofs act on contracts found in the blockchain
 	+ All storage proofs are correct

+The output created by a storage proof is neither considered an input or an output.